 In partnership with the Government and the people of Sierra Leone, the United Nations is working to reduce poverty and inequality in the country and to ensure that all Sierra Leoneans, especially the most vulnerable, can live peaceful, healthy and fruitful lives in which women and men, girls and boys can realize their hopes and aspirations.

 UN Sierra Leone Joint Vision

 The United Nations strives to be a leading force in a peaceful Sierra Leone, contributing to sustainable and inclusive human and economic development, where everybody is able to shape and control their lives and help develop their communities.

-It works to support Sierra Leones’s Agenda for Prosperity (AfP) through social and economic development, using an equitable, sustainable and people-centered approach, in support of the United Nations Charter.
-The Transitional Joint Vision, an Integrated Strategic Framework (ISF) and the United Nations Development Action Framework (UNDAF) as of 2015, inform the work of the UN in support of the Agenda for Prosperity.
+It works to support Sierra Leone’s Medium-term National Development Plan (2019–2023) through social and economic development, using an equitable, sustainable and people-centered approach, in support of the United Nations Charter.
+The Transitional Joint Vision, an Integrated Strategic Framework (ISF) and the United Nations Sustainable Development Cooperation Framework (UNSDCF) as of 2020, inform the work of the UN in support of the National Development Plan.

 The UN is committed to the UN reform process, and upholds the resolutions set forward in United Nations world conferences.
 It promotes the implementation of its plans of action through its programmes and activities in Sierra Leone.